 NOTE: You must be a current member to log in.
 If you have questions about your login, please contact membership [at] adaa [dot] org (ADAA Membership).

-Please note: Two open-access journals, the Journal of Depression & Anxiety, published by OMICS, and Anxiety and Depression Research from Herbert Publications, are not affiliated with ADAA.
-Both of these publishers require payment of a handling fee from authors after their manuscripts have been accepted.
-Find information about publication fees on the publishers’ websites.
+Please note: Three open-access journals, the Journal of Depression & Anxiety (OMICS); Anxiety and Depression Research (Herbert Publications); and Annals of Depression and Anxiety (Austin Publishing) are not affiliated with ADAA.
+These publishers require payment of a handling or submissions fee from authors; find information about these fees on their websites.
 These publications are not related to Depression and Anxiety, the official ADAA journal.

 The following articles from Volume 31 Number 7 (July 2014) have been posted on the journal website: